Galicia (Spain): Religion

 Christianity is the most widely practised religion in Galicia.
 It was introduced in Late Antiquity and was practiced alongside the native Celtic religion for a few centuries which, incidentally, was re-established as an officially recognised religion in 2015.
 Still, today about 77.7% of Galicians identify as Catholic.
-Most Christians adhere to Roman Catholicism, though only 32.1% of the population described themselves as active members.
-The Catholic Church in Galicia has had its primatial seat in Santiago de Compostela since the 12th century.
+Most Christians adhere to Catholicism, though only 32.1% of the population described themselves as active members.

-Since the Middle Ages, the Galician Catholic Church has been organized into five ecclesiastical dioceses (Lugo, Ourense, Santiago de Compostela, Mondoñedo-Ferrol and Tui-Vigo).
-While these may have coincided with contemporary 15th-century civil provinces, they no longer have the same boundaries as the modern civil provincial divisions.
-The church is led by one archbishop and four bishops.
-The five dioceses of Galicia are divided into 163 districts and 3,792 parishes.
-A few are governed by administrators, the remainder by parish priests.
+The Catholic Church in Galicia has had its primatial see in Santiago de Compostela since the 12th century.
+In fact, since the Middle Ages, the Galician Catholic Church has been organized into five dioceses: the Metropolitan see Santiago de Compostela, and four suffragan dioceses: Lugo, Ourense, Mondoñedo-Ferrol and Tui-Vigo.
+While in the 15th-century diocesan boundaries may have coincided with those of the civil province, this is no longer the case.
+The five dioceses of Galicia are subdivided into a total of 163 districts and 3,792 parishes.
+In a minority of cases, the parish priest is represented by an administrator.

 The patron saint of Galicia is Saint James the Greater.
 According to Catholic tradition, his body was discovered in 814 near Compostela.
 After that date, the relics of Saint James attracted an extraordinary number of pilgrims.
 Since the 9th century these relics have been kept in the heart of the church – the modern-day cathedral – dedicated to him.
 There are many other Galician and associated saints; some of the best-known are: Saint Ansurius, Saint Rudesind, Saint Mariña of Augas Santas, Saint Senorina, Trahamunda and Froilan.